-Asking questions like these may seem obvious, but it is important to go through this process every time you begin a multicultural marketing campaign.
+Asking questions like these may seem obvious, but it is important to go through this process at the outset of each multicultural marketing campaign.

 2. Examine cultural context, not just language

-Although language is an important part of any given culture, an understanding of language is not enough to form effective multicultural marketing campaigns.
-Imagine that you are a new immigrant to North America, and you have studied English for many years and are well-versed in the language.
-You still would not know that it is culturally inappropriate to talk about politics at the dinner table, or ask someone how much money they make.
-These cultural details may seem obvious to those who grew up around them, but failing to comprehend them can have disastrous consequences—especially when it comes to marketing campaigns.
+Although the language is an important part of any given culture, an understanding of language is not enough to inform effective multicultural marketing campaigns.
+Imagine that you are a new immigrant to North America; you have studied English for many years and are well-versed in the language.
+You still would not know that it is culturally inappropriate to talk about politics at the dinner table or to ask someone how much money they make.
+These cultural details may seem obvious to those who grew up around them, but failing to comprehend them can have disastrous consequences — and this is equally true when it comes to creating marketing campaigns.

 3. Consider the individualism-collectivism spectrum

-Different cultures can be drastically different regarding how much value they place on individual versus collective priorities.
-For instance, American culture focuses heavily on individual rights and freedoms and emphasizes personal achievement and success, while in many Asian cultures, collectivism and unity are seen as far more important.
-Determining where the culture you are marketing to sits on this spectrum will go a long way towards understanding how to position your next in-culture marketing campaign.
+Different cultures can differ drastically in how much value they place on the individual versus the collective.
+For instance, American culture focuses heavily on individual rights and freedoms and emphasizes personal achievement and success, while for many Asian cultures, collectivism, and unity are seen as far more important.
+Determining where a culture sits on this spectrum will go a long way toward understanding how to position your next campaign.

 4. Be aware that visuals can be interpreted differently

-Marketing campaigns that are mostly visual as opposed to being text-heavy are usually seen to be internationally applicable because there is no translation necessary—but the danger of a misunderstanding is still present.
-For instance, in the western countries a white flag is a mutually agreed upon symbol of surrender, but white is the color of mourning in Buddhist countries, taking on a completely different meaning.
-Symbols can also vary in their cultural representation, it is best to make sure you don’t take them for granted in your next multicultural marketing campaign.
+Largely visual marketing campaigns are usually seen as internationally applicable because translation isn’t necessary — but the risk of a misunderstanding is never zero.
+For instance, in western countries, a white flag is a mutually agreed upon symbol of surrender, but white is the colour of mourning in Buddhist countries.
+Even something as simple as colour can have a completely different meaning.
+Symbolic meanings can vary greatly from culture to culture, don’t take this for granted in your next multicultural marketing campaign.

 5. Ensure representation in the review and decision-making process

-Your review process should always include representation from the group you are trying to target.
-You might even choose to test your campaigns with a targeted focus group before public release.
-Due diligence from the review side will ensure you don’t miss anything that could be interpreted badly.
+Your review process should always include representation from your target group.
+You can even test your campaigns with a focus group before public release.
+Due diligence in review will ensure you don’t miss anything that could be misinterpreted.

-Although it’s a complex topic, there has never been a better time to get started on a multicultural marketing campaign.
-If you can speak to multicultural audiences correctly and relate to them on a more personal level, you will win customer loyalty in a way that broad, one-size-fits all marketing can’t.
+Although it’s a complex topic, there has never been a better time to start multicultural marketing.
+If you can speak to multicultural audiences correctly and relate to them on a more personal level, you will win customer loyalty in a way that broad, one-size-fits-all marketing simply cannot.